In This Article

 You can use barrier methods, such as condoms and dental dams, to protect yourself and your partner when engaging in oral sex.

-For condoms, you must wear them properly, making sure that they completely cover the penis.
+For condoms, you must make sure that they completely cover your partner's penis.
 Throw them away after use and change them between oral and penetrative sex if there’s any switching.

 On the other hand, you can purchase dental dams, or you can make it from a regular condom.
 Just cut the tip and the ring off, then lay it flat on the genital area.

 Don’t use condoms that have spermicides when making dental dams.
 They aren’t made to be put in your mouth.
-Also, refrain from stretching a dental dam as it may cause tearing.10
+Also, refrain from stretching a dental dam as it may cause tearing.11

 If you are sexually active, you may opt for a regular STD screening.
 It helps to know your sexual health status early, so you can seek medical help and treatment immediately.